MarianRadu27/nutrition-data-platform/README.md

 The main goal is to provide a simple and reliable way to:

-- search foods from a PostgreSQL database;
+- search foods from a MySQL database;
 - calculate nutrition values based on selected foods and quantities;
 - manage food entries from an admin page;
 - expose backend functionality through a FastAPI REST API;